How long is the TFL Topographical Test

 The complete TfL topographical test duration includes extra time for ID checks, security screening, and logging into the computer.
 Knowing this allows you to arrange parking or childcare without feeling rushed before the timer even begins.

-Planning Your Day: The 120-Minute Timeline from Check-in to Completion
+Planning Your Day: The 100-Minute Timeline for Topographical test from Check-in to Completion

 This extra time fits into the wider PCO license application process timeline to cover essential security and setup steps.
 Here is exactly what happens before the timer starts: